 They say, our Western plurality refers to the multiplicity of life realities or better: to the right of different life designs as a basic constitution of society.

-Plurality allows for different forms of knowledge and patterns of action.
-This is quite contrary to the great meta-narratives of modernity, which aimed at a unity of knowledge and a uniform truth.
-But is that still true today?
-Can these different life plans be realised at all?
-Doesn't it just remain a promise?
+This is quite contrary to the great metanarratives of modernity, which aimed at a unity of knowledge and a unified truth.
+But how exactly is this today?
+Can these different ways of life be realised at all?
+Does it not remain just another new promise?

 Is there really diversity of opinion and a culture of debate today?